DANS-KNAW/easy-transform-metadata/README.md

     Options:

-       -d, --datasetId  <arg>   The datasetId (UUID) for which to transform the metadata -l, --list  <arg>        A file containing a newline separated list of datasetIds (UUID) for which to transform the metadata
+       -d, --bagId  <arg>       The bag for which to transform the metadata -l, --list  <arg>        A file containing a newline separated list of bag-ids for which to transform the metadata
-       -o, --output  <arg>      The directory in which to output the resultant metadata.
+       -o, --output  <arg>      The directory in which to output the resulting metadata.
 If '-d' is used, this is optional (default to stdout); if '-l' is used, this argument is mandatory.
-       -t, --transform  <arg>   The file containing an XSLT to be applied to the metadata of the given dataset(s);
+       -t, --transform  <arg>   The file containing an XSLT to be applied to the metadata of the given bag(s);
                                 if not provided, no transformation will be performed, but the input for the transformation will be returned.
        -h, --help               Show help message